Easy Tiramisu Recipe

 • Go easy on the heavy cream.

-Overmixing heavy cream can turn it into homemade butter, so mix, but not for too long!
+Overmixing heavy cream can turn it into homemade butter, so mix, but not for too long.

 • Break out the vegetable peeler.

-To get perfectly shaped chocolate curls, use room temperature chocolate and a vegetable peeler.
-The tiramisu will look stunning, and as long as the chocolate isn’t too hot or too cold, this kitchen hack for creating chocolate curls works like a charm.
+It’s an extra touch that makes this easy tiramisu look truly stunning!
+And as long as the chocolate isn’t too hot or too cold, this kitchen hack for creating chocolate curls works like a charm.

 • A sieve is the answer.